dirtishurt/Ai_For_All/README.md

 options.
 Note: hitting 'Select Folder' will remove all currently loaded files, this is intentional, it will not remove them from the dataset, to reload those images just reload the directory.
 </p>
+<p>Hitting Run will prompt you to select a model, there are some base models included by default, you can
+find more  <a href=https://docs.ultralytics.com/models/yolov8/#supported-tasks-and-modes>here</a>.
+You do need a webcam of sorts, but in the future I will add a mode that will be able to get predictions based on videos and images, which will then be saved to your project directory.</p>
+<p>Hitting End, will stop the camera</p>
+<P>IMPORTANT: Use the slider or enter a value into the text box labeled confidence to adjust the accuracy threshold
+for the model.</P>

 ### Adding a Label to an Image